 Women in STEM festival at Murray Edwards College, Cambridge

-What This Event Taught Me
+What This (and other STEAM Events) Taught Me

 This article was written by Sarah M, a Stemette Society member.